LimitPoint/TimeWarp/README.md

 6. **completion: Closure** - A handler that is executed when the operation has completed to send a message of success or not.

 Example usage is provided in the code.

-Look in ScaleVideoApp.swift and uncomment the code in `init()`:
+In ScaleVideoApp.swift try uncommenting the code in `init()`:

 ```swift
 // iterate all tests: